Employee Handbook

 Chapter 1:

-Everyone working at SALT Insure represents SALT Insure.
-When a customer gets a response from Blake on support, Blake is SALT Insure.
-When a customer reads a tweet by Jonathan that our systems are down, Jonathan is SALT Insure.
+Everyone working at SALT represents SALT.
+When a customer gets a response from Blake on support, Blake is SALT.
+When a customer reads a tweet by Jonathan that our systems are down, Jonathan is SALT.
 In those situations, all the other stuff we do to cultivate our best image is secondary.
 What’s right in front of someone in a time of need is what they’ll remember.

 That’s what we mean when we say marketing is everyone’s responsibility, and that it pays to spend the time to recognize that.
 This means avoiding the bullshit of outage language and bending our policies, not just lending your ears.
 It means taking the time to get the writing right and consider how you’d feel if you were on the other side of the interaction.